Home of Shalom Organizes Acts of Kindness

 Kern was given the opportunity to speak to an audience of youth and young adults during the event, giving his testimony on his spiritual journey finding purpose in Jesus.
 He shared his history growing up in the church, how he left the church, and pursuing filmmaking until he felt called to ministry.

-For more than 6 years, Shine 104.9 has partnered with the Be Bold 4 Jesus Conference as a local sponsor, promoting the event and coordinating the final evening concert, which features a Christian artist.
+For more than six years, Shine 104.9 has partnered with the Be Bold 4 Jesus Conference as a local sponsor, promoting the event and coordinating the final evening concert, which features a Christian artist.

 At the end of 2024, event organizers reached out to Shine 104.9 to help plan for 2025’s event.
 With the news that the upcoming conference would only be held on Friday and Saturday, Shine Chaplain Tyler Kern saw an opportunity to practice bold faith in service of others.